ledlaux/ESP32-S3_SF2_Sampler_Synthesizer/README.md

 This fork provides usb midi host function to the project author Copych code.
 Logs and gui are disabled.
 To change midi input mode and enable gui check config.h.
-For usb midi host function to work enable usb host on ESP32-S3 and in Arduino IDE change USB-Mode to USB-OTG(TinyUSB).
+For usb midi host function to work on ESP32-S3 enable usb host by soldering pad and in Arduino IDE change USB-Mode to USB-OTG(TinyUSB).

 For this fork USB midi host library code by Enudenki was used. https://github.com/enudenki/esp32-usb-host-midi-library